AlexOsipenko/restaurants_reviews/README.md

 ## Introduction

-This project provides a comprehensive solution for analyzing restaurant reviews.
-It includes functionalities for classifying reviews as positive or negative, visualizing the most frequent words in reviews, and interacting with a conversational AI assistant to obtain and generate reviews.
+The Restaurants Reviews Analysis project aims to explore and demonstrate various techniques in natural language processing (NLP) and data visualization using restaurant reviews.
+This project includes functionalities for classifying reviews, visualizing frequent words in positive and negative reviews, and interacting with a conversational AI assistant to generate and obtain reviews.
 ## Features

 - **Review Classification:** Classify reviews into positive or negative categories.